 In my time as a lab leader at Juniata College, I helped students edit papers, think creatively, and improve their overall writing.
 Prior to this experience, I worked as a nanny over summers and tutored the children.
 I have worked in various writing roles giving me real-world experiences which emboldened my teaching.
 I hope to inspire young minds with creativity, honesty, and the magic of language.

-The link below is to my LinkedIn Profile:
+The link below is to my LinkedIn Profile to see my current endeavors in the professional world:

 Deanna takes the time to break things down to really make sense.
 She’s patient and kind and always helps me find a way to understand.
 She’s an all around knowledgeable person and knows how to make learning fun.
 Would 10/10 recommend this awesome lady!